bigmlcom/bigml-java/README.md

 In this repository you'll find an open source Java client that gives you a simple binding to interact with [BigML](https://bigml.io).
-You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models and, predictions).
+You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models, ensembles, clusters, predictions, centroids, batch predictions, batch centroids, evaluations).

 This client is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).